minime905/CSPB-3308-Group-Project/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 You will need an installation of node.js as well as to install npm in order to see your project.
-Navigate to localhost:4200 to see the prject.
+Navigate to localhost:4200 to see the project.
 I recommend using Github Desktop as well as visual studio code for the most seemless github integration